Insider Tips From Local Experts

 Scottsdale Stories

-Things to do at the Grand Canyon
+Top 9 Things To Do at the Grand Canyon

 One of the world’s most amazing natural wonders, the Grand Canyon, is located just 3 ½ hours north of Scottsdale by car.
 Though the Canyon has been well-recorded in photographs, paintings and in movies, nothing can replace the awe-inspiring experience of standing on the Canyon’s rim and taking in its grandeur.
-There are many ways to explore the Canyon – here are a few suggestions to get you started.
-Please note that most Canyon adventures and accommodations require reservations in advance, so it’s best to plan ahead for your visit.
+The South Rim is by far the most popular access point to the Canyon, but if you have time and are visiting spring through fall, make the drive (an additional 3.75 hours) to the North Rim for fewer crowds and equally scenic views.
+There are many ways to explore the Canyon, but here are a few suggestions to get you started.

 Ride the Rim: The South Rim’s free shuttle bus system will take you to all the most popular viewpoints.
 Though not a tour, the bus is the best way to access all the South Rim has to offer, including hiking trails, scenic views, historic buildings, museums and information centers.
 The buses run on compressed natural gas, so they have fewer emissions to harm people and the environment.